Lira, Uganda

 Lira is a city in the Northern Region of Uganda.
-It is the main municipal, administrative, and commercial centre of Lira District.
+It serves as the main urban center of the Lango sub-region.
+On July 1, 2020, Lira was officially elevated to city status as part of Uganda's government plan to create new cities across the country.
+Following this elevation, Lira City became a separate administrative entity distinct from Lira District.

 History

 Lira was one of the last towns in Uganda held by loyalists of Idi Amin during the Uganda–Tanzania War (1978–1979).
 A force consisting of the Tanzania People's Defence Force's 201st Brigade and the Uganda National Liberation Front's Kikosi Maalum attacked Lira on 15 May 1979, ousting the Amin loyalists after a short battle.
 The clash at Lira was the last important battle of the Uganda–Tanzania War, as the remnants of Amin's army completely disintegrated thereafter.

 Location

 Lira is approximately 100 km, by road, southeast of Gulu, the largest city in the Northern Region of Uganda, along the highway between Gulu and Mbale.
 This is approximately 124 km northwest of Soroti, the nearest city to the south.

 Lira City is located approximately 337 km, by road, north of the city of Kampala, the capital and largest city in the country.
 The coordinates of Lira City are 2°14'50.0"N 32°54'00.0"E (Latitude:02.2472; Longitude:32.9000).
 The city lies at an average elevation of 1063 m, above sea level.